BakkesModWiki/BakkesModWiki.github.io/content/functions/stat_events.md

 }
 {{< /highlight>}}

 Now you probably want to do something special with a specific event.
 Get the event's name with `StatEventWrapper.GetEventName()`.
 This gets the stat's internal names regardless of game language.
 This is safest to use for string comparisons.
 For logging or displaying in the game's current language you can use `StatEventWrapper.GetLabel()`.
 Here's a list of all the `GetEventName`s.
 The only confusing one is that a "Demolish" is one demolition and a "Demolition" is an extermination.
-OwnGoal is a fun ticker event that does exactly what you'd expect, yet is never displayed anywhere in game
+OwnGoal is a fun ticker event that does exactly what you'd expect, yet is never displayed anywhere in game.
+KO_ stats belong to the Knockout gamemode
 ```cpp
 "Demolish"
 "Demolition"